dougsweetser/Q/docs/About/resume.md

 mathematics of a division altegra, known as the quaternions.
 This is an old goal, but Doug has made a number of new insights, including a new way of expressing the Maxwell equations.

+In 2015, developed a new approach to gravity.
+Minkowski space-time has its core invariance principle, the light-cone.
+Energy-momentum together for an affine space for space-time.
+Here the invariance has zeros along the energy and momentum axes.
+All the inviants look like the light-cone rotated by 45 degrees.
+It is my proposal that this **is** gravity, a symmetry where one uses escape velocities for the hypberbolic curves.

+Research has begun on using quaternion series (a semi-group with inverses) to do all the work of quantum mechanics.
+There are world-lines outside of an observer at the origin of space-time (0, 0, 0, 0).
+It it my proposal that the machinery of quantum mechanics is desgined to be able to make precise statements about space-like world lines.

 **Publication record**